You're No Indian

 You’re No Indian began with a question: what happens when a community is told it no longer belongs to itself?
 This film reveals the quiet reality of tribal disenrollment, where identity, family and belonging are at stake.
 Guided by those who shared their stories, every frame reflects truth, resilience and survival.
 The endurance, visibility and fight to remain connected to culture and community are at the heart of the growing community around this film.
 We share this film in the spirit of recognition and unity.

-Category: Documentary, Feature.
+Category: Documentary, Feature, Award Winner.

 Themes: Native American, Human Rights, Community.